AEGEE/MyAEGEE/discounts/DISCOUNTS_TEST_EXECUTION_BACKLOG.md

 - Add direct adapter tests for outbound headers and payloads so contract coverage does not depend only on higher-level API tests.
 - For frontend consumer coverage, start with a thin Vue test harness that mocks `axios` and Vuex getters before trying to mount the full application shell.
 - If Buefy table slots make component tests noisy, stub table primitives and assert component state plus side effects instead of full table rendering.
+- Add a small helper-and-model suite even when API coverage is strong, so validation and formatting behavior stay visible during backend replacement.